 Google is rolling out a new mobile-first index.
 This means Google will create and rank its search listings based on the mobile version of the content, even for listings that are shown to desktop users.
 Wondering how this will all work?
 We’ve compiled answers below.

 Since the announcement, we have been tracking what Googlers have been saying about the change based on the industry’s questions.
 Below you will find a compilation of those questions and answers based on coverage from Jenny Halasz, Jennifer Slegg, and me.

 What is changing with the mobile-first index?

-As more and more searches happen on mobile, Google wants its index and results to represent the majority of its users — who are mobile searchers.
+As more and more searches happen on mobile, Google wants its index and results to represent the majority of its users — How is SEO done for mobile searchers?.

 Google has started to use the mobile version of the web as its primary search engine index.
 A search engine index is a collection of pages/documents that the search engine has discovered, primarily through crawling the web through links.
 Google has crawled the web from a desktop browser point of view, and now Google is changing that to crawl the web from a mobile browser view.

 What if I don’t have a mobile website?